-With respect to this issue of Work from Home, stakeholders namely Vodafone-Idea, has stated that - "Agree with the provisions for Work from Home as mentioned in the OSP guidelines."
+With respect to this issue of Work from Home, some stakeholders have stated that - "Agree with the provisions for Work from Home as mentioned in the OSP guidelines."

-We strongly suggest for the removal of the barriers like requirement of PPVPN, Bank Guarantee etc as there is a urgent need to facilitate work from home concept to give the technological benefits, fillip to rural BPOs, employment generation / startup missions especially at the remote, tier 2 and 3 cities.
-Due to the current strict policies including the financial entry barriers, work from home as a concept and registration has not met with the desired success.
+We strongly suggest for the removal of the barriers like requirement of PPVPN, Bank Guarantee etc and facilitating work from home to give the technological benefits, filip to rural BPOs, employment generation / startup missions especially at the remote, tier 2 and 3 cities.
+Due to the current strict policies, work from home as a concept and registration has not met with the desired success.
 More importantly, when there are alternate and convenient technological tools available which enable access to office VPN from home to work, where is the incentive left to register as an OSP under work to home category.
-In such a situation the guidelines on work to home are infructuous and outdated.
 The objective of work from home has the ability to provide and generate employment especially for women who would like to work from home.
 This concept is good but it should come with the attached flexibility for the purpose it was created and should be kept outside the ambit of OSP guidelines.
 Corporations today permit their employees to work from home as per the work requirements.
 The objective is to make working flexible which is the case in a non OSP scenario.
 In case of OSP such flexibility has been taken away due to burdensome compliances and obligations.
 At the most the work from home locations can be filed on intimation basis.
 The need for PPVPN and / or submission of bank guarantees creates cost barriers for enterprises to flourish.
 The guidelines also have never provided any explanation to these aspects.
-Therefore, given the fact that the concept has been more or less a non starter, more flexibility needs to be accorded for entities those who plan to allow their staff to work from home or create BPOs for job creation in rural and far flung areas where connectivity, electricity etc are irregular.
+Therefore given the fact that the concept has been more or less a non starter, more flexibility needs to be accorded for entities those who plan to allow their staff to work from home or create BPOs for job creation in rural and far flung areas where connectivity, electricity etc are irregular.
 There should not be a need to have only PPVPN or submission of bank guarantees.
 This is important for the proliferation of rural BPOs as well as a major game changer in terms of job creation in tier 2 and 3 cities.